rackerlabs/design-system/_component_design/radio-buttons.md

 ## Specifications

-Refer to the following specifications when you construct a radio button.
+Refer to the following specifications when you construct radios.

 <div class="hxRow" markdown="1">